Cluster categories and rational curves: Calabi-Yau structure and cluster category

 \end{definition} In this case, we have in particular an isomorphism $DA \iso \Sigma^d A$ in the derived category of $A$-bimodules.
 Thus, if a dg algebra is quasi-isomorphic to an $A_\infty$-algebra admitting a cyclic $A_\infty$-structure of degree $d$, then it is perfectly $d$CY.

-\begin{lemma} Let $A$ be a proper augmented dg algebra and $\Ga$ the pseudo-compact dg algebra $\bD BA$, where $B$ denotes the bar construction.
+\begin{lemma} Let $T\geq 1$ be an integer, $l$ a product of $t$ copies of $k$ and $A$ a dg algebra augmented over $l$ and such that $A$ belongs to the triangulated subcategory of $\D(A \ten A^{op})$ generated by $l\ten l^{op}$ (in particular, the dg algebra $A$ is proper).
+Let $\Ga$ be the pseudo-compact dg algebra $\bD BA$, where $B$ denotes the bar construction over $l$.
 Then $\Ga$ is topologically homologically smooth.
 Moreover, if $A$ is perfectly $d$-Calabi--Yau, then $\Ga$ is bimodule $d$-Calabi--Yau. \end{lemma}

-\begin{proof} Let $C$ be the augmented dg coalgebra $BA$ and $\tau: C \to A$ the canonical twisting cochain.
+\begin{proof} We refer to \cite{KeKos} for a brief summary of the bar-cobar formalism that we are going to use and to \cite{Lefevre03} and Appendix A of \cite{VdB15} for in-depth treatments.
+Let $C$ be the augmented dg coalgebra $BA$ and $\tau: C \to A$ the canonical twisting cochain.
 Since $\tau$ is acyclic, the canonical morphism

 is a weak equivalence of dg $C$-bicomodules (cf. \cite{KeKos}).
+Recall (for example from Appendix A of \cite{VdB15}) that a dg comodule is fibrant if its underlying graded comodule is cofree.
+Clearly, this holds for $C\ten_\tau A \ten_\tau C$.
+Since $A$ belongs to the triangulated subcategory of the derived category of $A\ten A^{op}$ generated by $l\ten l$, the dg bicomodule $C\ten_\tau A \ten_\tau C$ belongs to the triangulated subcategory of the coderived category of $C\ten C^{op}$ generated by $C\ten C^{op}$.
 By applying the duality $\bD$ we obtain that the morphism

-is a weak equivalence, where the tensor products are taken in the category of pseudo-compact vector spaces.
-Since $A$ is proper, it follows that $\Ga$ is topologically homologically smooth.
+is a weak equivalence and that the object on the left is cofibrant.
+Moreover, we see that $\Ga$ belongs to the perfect derived category of $\Ga\ten \Ga^{op}$.
+This means that $\Ga$ is topologically homologically smooth.
 Now suppose that $A$ is perfectly $d$-Calabi--Yau.
 Since $A$ is proper, it is weakly equivalent to its pseudo-compact completion $\wh{A}$.
 By the Calabi--Yau property, we have an isomorphism $\bD A \iso \Sigma^d \wh{A}$ in the pseudo-compact derived category of dg $\wh{A}$-bimodules.
 Now we compute the inverse dualizing complex of $\Ga$ using the resolution \ref{bimodule-resolution}.
 We have isomorphisms in the pseudo-compact derived category of $\Ga$-bimodules

 Here $\Hom^{\tau,\tau}_{psc}$ denotes the space of morphisms in the category of pseudo-compact vector spaces twisted twice by $\tau$.
 This shows that $\Ga$ is topologically homologically bimodule $d$-Calabi--Yau. \end{proof}